 All clocked by TIMER: All DMM’s are clocked from their internal TIMERs.
 This special mode is dedicated for DMMs with modified internal reference clocks, which can be locked to the external 10 MHz source.
 The absolute time shift between the channels is determined by additional counter connected between EXT OUT outputs of the DMMs.
 Note this is intended for two DMMs only.

 Typical selection when non-coherent sampling is acceptable is (i).
 For coherent sampling use modes (ii) or (iii).
 Note in modes (ii) and (iii) user must define AWG type and AWG VISA address and in mode (iv) user must define Counter type and Counter VISA address.

+Note the modes (ii) and (iii) can be used with en external non-controlled source of sampling pulses, which may be e.g. some PLL synchronizing unit or other instrument’s output.
+In that case the AWG type is set to dummy, which means TWM will ignore it.
+The sample clock generator will be connected to the EXT TRIG of master (ii) or EXT TRIG of all DMMs (iii).
+Typical example of such operation is calibration of Fluke 6100 calibrator series, which are equipped by sample clock output.

 Next option is Use streaming mode, which will enable direct readout of the samples via GPIB without the limitation of the internal DMM memory.
 This will enable up to 16 MSamples per channel to be captured in one record.
 However, this mode requires one GPIB controller for each DMM and it may fail for the highest sampling rates.
 The fail will be indicated by beep and message “trigger too fast” while sampling.
 The streaming method is faster, as the data are read continuously.
 Another option is Measure temperature, which will read the internal DMM temperature once per record.
 Note it takes additional time as the reading is made via the main ADC.
 Last option is Disable display which will turn the CFL displays off while digitizing.
 It is recommended to reduce the noise.